An Inside Look at SNAP Selling: The Four Basics (+Checklist)

-1. Keep It Simple
+1. Keep it simple

-Make things clear & transparent for buyers.
+Make things clear and transparent for buyers.
 A key theme throughout Konrath’s book is that you’re dealing with “frazzled customers” who are juggling too many priorities.
 Konrath says that showing buyers everything that your solution can do can overwhelm them — even if they truly stand to benefit from what you’re selling.

 Instead of trying to do too much at once, you’ll want to feed buyers the right answers at the right time — and avoid giving more than they asked for.

-- Aim for fewer higher-quality, hyper-personalized meetings
+- Aim for fewer, higher-quality, hyper-personalized meetings.

-- Propose fewer options to simplify the decision-making process
+- Propose fewer options to simplify the decision-making process.

-- Keep presentations/content short and to-the-point
+- Keep presentations and content short and to the point.

-- Set an agenda for each meeting
+- Set an agenda for each meeting.

-- Map out each touchpoint in the sales process
+- Map out each touchpoint in the sales process.

-2. Be iNvaluable
+2. Be invaluable

-- Think about what can you do to add value to every buyer interaction
+- Think about what you can do to add value to every buyer interaction.

-- Avoid debating with buyers or using overt persuasion tactics
+- Avoid debating with buyers or using overt persuasion tactics.

-3. Always Align
+3. Always align

 Align your business goals with buyers’ needs, priorities, and beliefs.
 You’ll need to develop a clear understanding of what matters to buyers and keep their goals front and center throughout the sales cycle.
 Ultimately, it’s not worth bringing up goals they’re not focused on right now — even if you think they need to shift their priorities.

-- Align with your audience
+- Align with your audience.

-- Understand their needs/concerns
+- Understand their needs and concerns.

-- Align your solution with goals/pain points/concerns
+- Align your solution with prospects' goals, pain points, and concerns.

-4. Raise Priorities
+4. Raise priorities

-- Create a quantified gap between the status quo and the ideal future state
+- Create a quantified gap between the status quo and the ideal future state.

-- Focus on presenting a vision of a better future
+- Focus on presenting a vision of a better future.

-- Emphasize business drivers and metrics in your presentations
+- Emphasize business drivers and metrics in your presentations.

 The three decisions

-The three decisions represent this understanding that there are three unique stages—or decisions—that need to happen before a buyer decides whether to buy–or not.
+The three decisions represent this understanding that there are three unique stages—or decisions—that need to happen before a buyer decides whether to buy or not.

 Konrath asserts that buyers actually work through the following three decisions before making the final call:

-- Allowing access.
-The first decision the buyer makes is whether or not they should let you in–or hear what you have to say.
+- Allowing access – The first decision the buyer makes is whether or not they should let you in or hear what you have to say.

-- Changing resources.
-The last decision the prospect makes before committing to a vendor is making sure they choose the right solution.
+- Changing resources – The last decision the prospect makes before committing to a vendor is making sure they choose the right solution.
 At this stage, your goal is convincing the buyer that your solution is the best solution.
 With that in mind, you’ll need to provide tangible evidence that you’re prepared to solve their problems and help them achieve the desired outcome.